arlk/robot-whisperer/research.md

 ---

 ## Publications
-Jones, Robert M., Donglei Sun, Gabriel Barsi Haberfeld, Arun Lakshmanan, Thiago Marinho, and Naira Hovakimyan. n.d.
+Jones, R. M., Sun, D., Haberfeld, G. B., **Lakshmanan, A.**, Marinho, T. and Hovakimyan, N. n.d.
 “Design and Control of a Small Aerial Manipulator for Indoor Environments.”
 In AIAA Guidance, Navigation and Control.
 Jan 2017